 - 2-year warranty

 The Nest Bedding Easy Breather Natural Pillow is a shredded latex pillow that can work for people who sleep on their side, back, or stomach.
 The pillow initially comes with 8” of shredded latex inside of a cover that is half of an inch thick and made with all cotton.
 The latex is soft enough to be relaxing but has enough bounce to keep your head from sinking into the pillow.

 If the starting amount of fill is too thick, you can unzip the cover and remove latex pieces until the pillow meets your desired level of loft.
 In addition, because it is shredded, you can adjust the latex on the fly to fit different shapes or angles of your head.
 All of this flexibility helps ensure that you can make this pillow work for you.

-Nest Bedding offers a 100 night period to try out the pillow and provides a lifetime warranty, so you’re well covered if you decide to give the Easy Breather Natural Pillow a shot.
+Nest Bedding offers a 30-night period to try out the pillow and provides a 2-year warranty, so you’re well covered if you decide to give the Easy Breather Natural Pillow a shot.

 Brooklyn Bedding Talalay Latex Pillow

 - Noticeable softness and comfort from use of Talalay latex

 - Aerated latex prevents excess heat retention